alexwlchan/alexwlchan.net/src/_posts/2019/2019-09-12-streaming-large-s3-objects.md

 category: Amazon Web Services
 date: 2019-09-12 19:53:53 +0000
 layout: post
-summary: Walking through some Java/Scala code that lets you read very large objects from S3 as a single InputStream.
+summary: Reliably reading a large object by stitching together multiple GetObject requests into a single Java InputStream.
 title: Streaming large objects from S3 with ranged GET requests
 tags: aws amazon-s3 scala
+index:
+  image: /images/2019/sequence_stream_card.svg
 ---

 In [my last post](/2019/09/unpacking-compressed-archives-in-scala/), I talked about how to take a Java `InputStream` for a tar.gz file, and get an iterator of `(ArchiveEntry, InputStream)`.